Everything you ever wanted to know about this popular and energizing style of Yoga!

 However, there are a lot of details to be learned in order to get the most out of your practice.
 It is highly recommended to study with a dedicated teacher who has a long-term Vinyasa Yoga practice of their own.

 Our teachers have been practicing Yoga for their entire lives.
-By attending one of our Multi-Style Yoga Retreat and Teacher Training in India you will get the opportunity to refine your practice and gain the confidence and knowledge to share it with others.
+Join our Online Yin Yoga Teacher Training Course, you will get the opportunity to refine your practice and gain the confidence and knowledge to share it with others.